jorgego11/ibp-installation/rancher/single-node-install/README.md

     local-path   rancher.io/local-path   4s
     ```

-9) Finally, proceeded to install IBP using the installation [script](ibp4k8s.sh) in this folder:
+9) Finally, proceeded to install IBP using the installation [script](../ibp4k8s.sh):
     * Updated storage class to `local-path` (instead of `default`).
     * Used the IP address assigned to the worker node as the domain (proxy IP) value (in theory, we would instead use a proxy IP address/domain).